tongyuantongyu/vs-NNVISR/docs/build.md

 The NNVISR plugin executable `vs-nnvisr.dll` or `libvs-nnvisr.so` should be available under build folder.

-If CMake is unable to find CUDAToolkit on your system, you can add the definition
+If CMake is unable to find CUDA Toolkit on your system, you can add the definition

 ```